 - Resettlement: Meeting the basic needs for food, shelter and legal rights in the early, critical stages of resettlement.

-- Economic Empowerment: Protecting, supporting and improving household livelihoods and financial security.
+- Economic Empowerment: Protecting, supporting and improving household livelihoods and financial security, including small business supports.

 - Community Integration and Development: Strengthening communities and preparing individuals to participate fully in American society.

 - Health and Wellness: Promoting wellness and ensuring access to healthcare services that address physical and psychological needs.

 - Children, Youth and Education: Providing educational and developmental opportunities that build the essential academic, personal and social skills needed to succeed.